-|SQL Server Database Engine||SQL Server Database Engine includes the Database Engine, the core service for storing, processing, and securing data, replication, full-text search, tools for managing relational and XML data, and the Data Quality Services (DQS) server.|
+|SQL Server Database Engine||SQL Server Database Engine includes the Database Engine, the core service for storing, processing, and securing data, replication, full-text search, tools for managing relational and XML data, in database analytics integration, and Polybase integration for access to Hadoop and other heterogeneous data sources, and the Data Quality Services (DQS) server.|

 |Analysis Services||Analysis Services includes the tools for creating and managing online analytical processing (OLAP) and data mining applications.|

 |Reporting Services||Reporting Services includes server and client components for creating, managing, and deploying tabular, matrix, graphical, and free-form reports.
 Reporting Services is also an extensible platform that you can use to develop report applications.|